Title: The Consequences of Contradiction, Or: We Won't Say 'We Told you So'

 "We're not dating!
-Look –" He raised a hand and jabbed a finger down angrily on the table-top. " – just because I'm gay and he's gay and we're flat mates does not mean we're dating or, or kissing or –"
+Look –" He raised a hand and jabbed a finger down angrily on the table-top. " – just because I'm bi and he's gay and we're housemates does not mean we're dating or, or kissing or –"

 "Shagging?" drawled an amused voice to his right.

 "Yes!
 Shagging – we're not – Draco!
 You're here!
 Go on, tell them then."